rasbt/LLMs-from-scratch/ch07/README.md

 - [04_preference-tuning-with-dpo](04_preference-tuning-with-dpo) implements code for preference finetuning with Direct Preference Optimization (DPO)

-- [05_dataset-generation](05_dataset-generation) contains code to generate synthetic datasets for instruction finetuning
+- [05_dataset-generation](05_dataset-generation) contains code to generate and improve synthetic datasets for instruction finetuning